w3f/Grants-Program/applications/polkadotjs_no_code.md

 ## Future Plans

-As with all our plugins, we provide constant support on the Bubble Forum, the plugin will have a separate thread where we will help users and answer their questions.
+As with all our plugins, we provide constant support on the Bubble Forum, the plugin will have a separate thread where we will help users, answer their questions and post updates.
-If there will be any updates in the polkadot.js and may break currently working plugin features, we will implement that update in the plugin as well.
+If there will be any updates in the polkadot.js that may break currently working plugin features, we will implement those updates in the plugin as well.
-In case of any bugs, we will fix them and deploy updates.
+So, the main focus is to provide constant support for the plugin users after its release.

 ## Additional Information :heavy_plus_sign:

 Important info about Bubble itself.
 Does it worth it to build plugins for it?
-Our team works only with Bubble for 3 years now, building templates, plugins, and apps for clients so, we can say it is worth it.
+Our team works only with Bubble for 3 years now, building templates, plugins, and apps for clients, we certainly can say that it is worth it.

+Here are a few numbers about Bubble:

-Bubble recently reached one million users. https://twitter.com/bubble/status/1408451614415937543
+- Bubble recently reached one million users. https://twitter.com/bubble/status/1408451614415937543

-The Bubble has closed a $100M round led by Insight Partners. https://bubble.io/blog/bubble-series-a-100m/
+- The Bubble has closed a $100M round led by Insight Partners. https://bubble.io/blog/bubble-series-a-100m/

 All our crypto-related plugins